RichardNorton/copilot-lab-home-gallery-angular/labs/exercise-1.md

 - Create documentation
 - Create tests

-There are many other things that Copilot can helkp you with.
+There are many other things that Copilot can help you with.
 Feel free to explore command in the `Copilot chat` or `Drop down menus` like:

 - `/fix`: to fix the problems in your code
 - `/explain`: for Copilot to explain you what the code does